leemargetts/ParaFEM/README.md

 # ParaFEM

-ParaFEM is an open source parallel finite element analysis library.
-Whilst the sourceforge repository is still online, recent development has moved to Github.
+This is an archived clone.
+Development has moved to https://github.com/ParaFEM/parafem